 Keep in mind that an electrical inspection may be required in your area, and will add to the cost as you’ll need to pay both the inspector and the electrician for the time.
 Consult your electrician or local codes to determine if an inspection is required.

 Even DIY projects can vary due to the wide range of material costs.
 Keep in mind that even a DIY project could still require an electrical contractor to install the wiring.
-Electricians charge from $30-35 per hour up to $80 or even $100.
+Electricians charge from $50 to $100 per hour for labor.

 Here some lighting ideas to look for: